 So, what is it about Liverpool that makes it such a great city to live in?
 Not only does Liverpool offer some of the most affordable property prices in the UK, but it’s also a city with a lot to offer in terms of culture, music, business, and things to do and see.

 Hailed European Capital of Culture back in 2008, Liverpool is a great city to live in for those with a passion for art, design, architecture, and more.

-The city is littered with fantastic art galleries and museums such as Tate Liverpool and the Walker Art Gallery, and there are frequent events held in the city encouraging creatives to come together and network.
+The city is littered with fantastic art galleries and museums, such as Tate Liverpool and the Walker Art Gallery, and there are frequent events held in the city to encourage creatives to come together and network.

 The Beatles, Cilla Black, and the Wombats are just a few of the big music names that have hailed from this Northern city.

 For music lovers or budding musicians, Liverpool is a great place to be.
 Regular music events like Liverpool Sound City allow residents to enjoy the local music scene, with BBC Radio 6 music festival recently choosing Liverpool to host their 2019 event.